Transportation in Thunder Bay, Ontario: City Streets

 Thunder Bay is mainly made up of a gridded road network; because it is made up of many smaller communities amalgamated together, many individualized grid systems exist throughout the city.
 The most notable grids are the ones in older areas of Port Arthur and Fort William, as well as the majority or all of Current River and Westfort.
-In the case of the Port Arthur grid, it does not run true north-south, instead running parallel to the waterfront.
+In the case of the Port Arthur grid, it does not run true north–south, instead running parallel to the waterfront.
 Here, Red River Road functions as the divider of the north and south sections of the area.
 In Fort William, the intersection of Edward Street and Victoria Avenue is designated as the starting point, and nearly the entire south side is divided into quadrants radiating from the intersection.
 In neighbourhoods constructed since the 1970s, streets usually do not conform to any grid system, and instead are made up of curvature crescents and cul-de-sacs.

 Due to the separate grid and address-numbering systems present throughout the city, major arterial roads are required to change names several times through their courses, in particular those passing through the Intercity area.
+From east to west, there are four such arteries: Fort William Road, Memorial Avenue, Balmoral Street, and Golf Links Road.

+From South to North, some noteworthy east-west arteries are: Walsh Street, Arthur Street, Victoria Avenue, Churchill Drive, William Street, Central Avenue, Oliver Road, John Street, Red River Road, and River Street.
+Hodder Avenue, in Current River, extends the Cumberland Street corridor to Highway 11/17.

 Public transit

 Public transit has been present in the Thunder Bay area since 1892.
-Both Port Arthur and Fort William operated street cars until the late 1940s when they were replaced by electric trolley buses.
-When the cities amalgamated in 1970, both transit systems were merged into Thunder Bay Transit which has exclusively used diesel buses since 1972.
-Thunder Bay Transit provides 17 routes across the city's urban area with bus frequencies on most routes being between 15 and 45 minutes.
+Both Port Arthur and Fort William operated streetcars until the late 1940s, when they were replaced by electric trolley buses.
+When the cities amalgamated in 1970, both transit systems were merged into Thunder Bay Transit, which has exclusively used diesel buses since 1972.

+Thunder Bay Transit provides 20 routes across the city's urban area with bus frequencies on most routes being between 15 and 45 minutes.
+There are two major terminals (in both downtown cores) and three minor hubs at key points in the city (Lakehead University, Confederation College, and Intercity Shopping Centre).
+The base fare is $3.25, but there are also other passes.